-In Figure 8 we compare the estimated ion-neutral collision frequency (which depends on the neutral density and ion mass) using the neutral density from the nrlmsise-00 model, the adjusted collision frequency using the adjustment found above, and the collision frequency estimated from the IS spectrum fitting using GUISDAP.
-It is often difficult to derive the collision frequency from the IS spectrum fitting in the D- and E-regions, so we integrated the IS spectrum for 1 hour and derived it as accurately as possible.
-The other two estimated collision frequencies were then averaged over 1 hour and compared with the GUISDAP results: the collision frequencies derived from the IS spectrum fit are sometimes an order of magnitude higher than the other two at 70-85 km altitudes (e.g. 10, 16 and 20 UT).
-However, due to the large IS fitting errors, the other two collision frequencies are within their error ranges.
+In Fig. 8, we compare the estimated ion-neutral collision frequency (which depends on the neutral density and ion mass) using the neutral density from the NRLMSISE-00 model, the adjusted collision frequency using the adjustment found above, and the collision frequency estimated from the incoherent scatter spectrum fitting using GUISDAP.
+It is often difficult to derive the collision frequency from the incoherent scatter spectrum fitting in the D and E regions; thus, we integrated the incoherent scatter spectrum for 1 h and derived it as accurately as possible.
+The other two estimated collision frequencies were then averaged over 1 h and compared with the GUISDAP results: the collision frequencies derived from the incoherent scatter spectrum fit are some-